microsoft/code-with-engineering-playbook/docs/machine-learning/ml-envisioning-summary-template.md

 Why did we choose this scenario over the others?

-Is there any place for the other scenarios in future work with Microsoft?
+Will other scenarios be considered in the future?
 When will we revisit them / what conditions need to be met to pursue them?

 ### More Details of the Scope for Selected Scenario –